particle-iot/docs/src/content/javascript.md

 <div id="spark-login" />
 ```

-Add this script tag to your page to include Sparkjs
+Add this script tag to your page to include SparkJS

 ```javascript
 <script src="//cdn.jsdelivr.net/sparkjs/0.2.0/spark.min.js"></script>
 ```

-Call `sparkLogin` function with a callback function that will be called on succesful login:
+Call `sparkLogin` function with a callback function that will be called on successful login:

 ```html
 <script>